CrazyForks/lynx/explorer/android/README.md

 This command will generate LynxExplorer-noasan-debug.apk in the `lynx_explorer/build/outputs/apk/noasan/debug/` folder.

+> notice: If you have just setup the development environment in the same terminal session, some environment variables might not take effect.
+Please restart a terminal session (or VS Code, Android Studio) then retry.

 #### Install

 You can install the above .apk file on your device using the adb command.